 - the circumstances where your school will make an exception on a payment you would normally expect to receive under your charging policy

 Read about school charging and remission

-- Values and ethos of the school are articulated on our About Us page.
+- Values and ethos of the school are articulated on our Vision and Values page.

 Your website should include a statement of your school’s ethos and values.